arm+band_UV-vis_02.jpg

 CURRENT AND UPCOMING PROJECTS

-I will also be continuing with my impact-led research projects in the Himalayas, working with local colleagues in museums and religious institutions to develop collections care policies, resources, training and heritage risk management practices that are sustainable to their unique social, economic and environmental context.
+I have also continued with my knowledge exchange projects in the Himalayas, working with local colleagues in museums and religious institutions to develop collections care policies, resources, training and heritage risk management practices that are sustainable to their unique social, economic and environmental context.

-(above) Working with colleagues at the National Museum of Bhutan on the natural history specimens, 2023
+Working with colleagues at the National Museum of Bhutan on the natural history specimens, 2023.
+In 2025, I worked with this team to renovate these displays with help from an ICON/TruVue Exhibition Grant.

 PAST PROJECTS